rotheconrad/00_GATech_6720Class_Lab05/README.md

 idba_ud -r 00_Reads_QCed/Lab5_InterleavedPairedReads.fa --min_contig 1000 -o 01_IDBA_Assembly
 ```

-With 1 core and 8Gb of ram allocated to my VM assembly took 90 minutes.
+With 1 core and 8GB of ram allocated to the VM assembly took 90 minutes.

-*If your computer has multiple threads and you've configured your VM to use more than 1 look at the --num_threads flag to reduce computation time.
-To increase the cores available to your VM, first power off your VM, then click settings from the Virtual Box Manager, Select the System tab, then the Processor tab, choose up to half your available CPUs then click ok and then turn your VM back on.
+*If your computer has multiple threads and you've configured your VM to use more than 1, look at the --num_threads flag to reduce computation time.
+To increase the cores available to your VM, first power off your VM, then click settings from the Virtual Box Manager, select the System tab, then the Processor tab, choose up to half of your available CPUs then click ok and then turn your VM back on.
 You now have this number of threads available.*

-Further reading:
+Further reading (alternative, robust assemblers):
 1. SPAdes assembler [publication](https://doi.org/10.1089/cmb.2012.0021), [website](http://cab.spbu.ru/software/spades/)
 2. MegaHit [publication](), [website]()

 ## Step 03: Cluster the assembly into bins (MAGs)

-With the current state of technology it is not typically possible to reconstruct complete genomes from the short Illumina sequenced reads.
-What we end up with after the assembly process are hundreds or thousands of sections of contiguous sequences (contigs).
-During genome assembly, DNA is broken into contigs when the assembly algorithm is unable to determine a clear path across a segment of the genome.
-When this happens, the algorithm stops the current contig and starts a new one.
-Since metagenomes consist of many genomes, the computational challenge is now to sort out which contigs belong to which populations.
+With the current state of technology, it is not typically possible to reconstruct complete genomes from the short Illumina sequenced reads based on assembly alone.
+What we end up with after the assembly process are hundreds or thousands of sections of contiguous sequences (contigs) representing the different species in the sample.
+The next computational challenge is to sort out which contigs belong to which genomes(species) and group them into population genome bins to obtain MAGs.
 We will use MaxBin2 for this task.

 You can read more about metagenome binning [here](https://www.nature.com/articles/nbt.2579) or [here](https://doi.org/10.1186/gb-2009-10-8-r85).